Barnes & Noble Holiday Gift Guide

-A Buoyancy Calculator
+A Scuba Diving Buoyancy Calculator

 Conduct your buoyancy check according to the PADI Basic Weighting Guidelines found in the Peak Performance Buoyancy Course.
 Weigh yourself and your equipment before entering the water and record this weight.